🇨🇭 Order by 5 PM for next business day delivery

 Selenium: Thyroid Function and Antioxidant Defence

 Selenium is an essential trace element that the body needs in very small amounts (recommended: 60-70 mcg/day).
-Despite the low requirement, it fulfils critical functions.
 It is a component of at least 25 selenoproteins, including the glutathione peroxidase family and thioredoxin reductase.

 Brazil Nuts: The Selenium Champion